-In this article, our ERISA attorneys have prepared a guide to help you better understand how ERISA lawsuits work.
-If you, or someone you know has issues with a denied ERISA claim, call us at 888-510-2212 for a free consultation.
+In this article, our ERISA attorneys have prepared a guide to help you better understand how ERISA litigation works.
+If you have issues with a denied ERISA claim, call us at (888) 510-2212 for a free consultation.

-What Is an ERISA Lawsuit?
+What Is ERISA Litigation?

-How Do ERISA Lawsuits Work?
+How Does ERISA Litigation Work?

-Attorney Fees
+ERISA Attorney Fees

 - The degree of the insurance company’s fault or bad faith;